 Ghana's economic recovery continued into the late 1990s.
 Under the constitution, Rawlings could not run for reelection in 2000.
 In the December elections, the candidate of the opposition New Patriotic party (NPP), John Agyekum Kufuor, was elected president; the NPP also won a near majority in the parliament.
 The governing National Democratic Congress (NDC) was hurt by the declining economy.
 Kufuor oversaw improvement in the economy, although poverty remained widespread in Ghana, and in Dec., 2004, he won reelection and the NPP secured a majority in the parliament.
 N Ghana experienced some of its worst flooding in decades in Sept., 2007, especially along the White Volta.

 In the Dec., 2008, elections, John Atta Mills, who had twice lost to Kufuor, finally won the presidency after a runoff; Atta Mills's NDC also won the largest bloc of seats in the parliament.
 Atta Mills died in office in July, 2012, and was succeeded by his vice president, John Dramani Mahama.
-Mahama won the presidency in his own right in the Dec., 2012, elections, and the NDC again won parliamentary majority, but the NPP contested the results in court.
+Mahama won the presidency in his own right in the Dec., 2012, elections, and the NDC again won parliamentary majority.
+The NPP unsuccessfully contested the results in court.